atomic radii header image

 The atomic radius- measuring the size of atoms

-how to calculate atomic radius
+Explanation on how to calculate the atomic radius of an atom.

 Measuring the distance between two nuclei in a solid is a common method used to find the atomic radius of an atom, especially for metals that form crystals with regularly arranged atoms.
+In this case, we often talk about the metallic radius, which is half the distance between neighbouring nuclei in a metallic lattice.
 We can use techniques like X-ray diffraction to measure these distances very precisely.
 The distance between these bonded nuclei is then divided by two to estimate the radius of a single atom (assuming a spherical shape for simplicity).
-For non-metals, we can analyse molecules where the atoms are covalently bonded.
-The bond length, which is half the distance between the nuclei of the bonded atoms, can be measured using spectroscopy techniques like microwave spectroscopy.

 Trends and patterns in the atomic radius of atoms

-Well take the alkali metals (Li, Na, K, Rb, Cs) in group I of the periodic table as an example, as we descend group I an extra electron shell or principal energy level is added for each element.
-Li in period 2 has an electronic configuration of 1s22s1, Na in period 3, has an electronic configuration of 1s22s22p63s1, now adding the extra electron shell as we move down group 1 in the periodic table will increase the atomic radius.
-The next element down in period 4 after sodium is potassium; now potassium will have an electron configuration of 1s22s22p63s23p64s1, its outer shell valence electron is in a 4s sub-shell, so it will be even larger than sodium.
-The table below lists the atomic radius for each of the alkali metals up to rubidium and the trend in the atomic radius is as mentioned above; as you descend a group in the periodic table the atoms get larger.
+Well take the alkali metals (Li, Na, K, Rb, Cs) in group I of the periodic table as an example; as we descend group I an extra electron shell or principal energy level is added for each element.
+Li in period 2 has an electronic configuration of 1s22s1, Na in period 3, has an electronic configuration of 1s22s22p63s1, now adding the extra electron shell as we move down group 1 in the periodic table will increase the atomic radius or in this case the metallic radius of the metal atoms.

 element Li Na K Rb